Wellingborough: Housing estates

 Wellingborough is home to three medium-sized public housing estates: Hemmingwell, Queensway and Kingsway.
 Hemmingwell and Kingsway as well as a large portion of Queensway were built to re-house over-spill population from London.
 There are also smaller estates such as Spring Gardens and Knights Court.
 These estates account for a large part of the Wellingborough residence.
+Glenvale Park, on the northern edge of the town, is a large-scale residential development under construction from the 2020s.

 Economy

 Wellingborough has approximately 2,500 registered businesses within its boundaries.
 Much of the town centre was redeveloped during the 1970s, when it grew rapidly from London overspill.
 The Borough Council has adopted a 'Town Centre Action Plan'.
 The former traditional economic structure based on footwear and engineering is gradually diversifying with wholesale, logistics, and service sectors providing new opportunities for employment.

 As a market town, Wellingborough has major high street chains mainly located in the town centre.
 The only shopping centre, Swansgate, previously known as the Arndale Centre, was built in the 1970s.
 Since 2009 the Borough Council has been looking at rebuilding the centre and major stores want bigger floor-spaces.
-Supplementing the town centre shops are several out-of-town retail parks and supermarkets including a Sainsbury's, four Tesco stores, an Aldi store and a Morrisons store in the town centre.
+Supplementing the town centre shops are several out-of-town retail parks and supermarkets.
 The town has a market three times a week and a weekly privately organised market.

-Other businesses operating within the town include motorsport, high performance engineering, distribution, engineering, environmental technology and renewable energy, digital and creative media, financial and business services, and global brands, once such brand being Cummins UK at Park Farm, major park home manufacturer Tingdene Homes Ltd at Finedon Road Industrial Estate and Lok'nStore Plc.
+Other businesses operating within the town include motorsport, high performance engineering, distribution, engineering, environmental technology and renewable energy, digital and creative media, financial and business services, and global brands, once such brand being Cummins UK at Park Farm and Lok'nStore Plc.
+The revived incarnation of British electrical retailer Comet is also based in the town.
 There are several industrial estates in the town, these include Park Farm, Denington, Leyland and Finedon Road.